 A major factor is the slow turnover of the OGV fleet to cleaner engine tiers, due to long OGV service life ranging from at least 20 years for vessels serving transoceanic routes to 40 years for vessels serving regional and other shorter routes.
 As a result, even though the International Maritime Organization (IMO)'s cleanest Tier III NOx engine standards are applicable to OGVs with keels laid in 2016 or later when operating in the North American Emission Control Area (ECA)-which encompasses the entire California OGV emissions inventory domain, only 2 percent of all port visits at the San Pedro Bay Complex were made by Tier III vessels in 2020.
-In the same year, 34 percent of port calls were made by Tier I or unregulated vessels, indicating the majority (more than 60 percent) of port calls were made by Tier I or unregulated vessels.
+In the same year, 34 percent of port calls were made by Tier I or unregulated vessels.
 Compared to the older engine tiers, Tier III standards are on average 75 percent cleaner than Tier II and